MitalAshok/self_macro/README.md

 # self_macro

-C++14 header only library that exposes a macro that creates a type alias for the current class without naming it.
+A C++14 header only library that exposes a macro that creates a type alias for the current class without naming it.

-Also exposes macros that let you associate two types such that you can retrive the second type with the first.
+Also exposes macros for easy stateful template metaprogramming.

 For example: